CyberWolfTV/pyCrypt/README.md

 # pyCrypt
-pyCrypt is a command line tool for encrypting and decrypting single files or whole directories recursively.
+pyCrypt is a linux command line tool for encrypting and decrypting single files or whole directories recursively.

 Installation:

-[right now its only tested on Linux]
 1. Install Python3
 2. Install PyCryptodome
 ```sh